phpqa/phpqa.github.io/_pages/contributing.md

     - The `url`<sup>[1](#notes)</sup> where the terms can be read in full.
 - label: *required*
     - The exact name for these terms.
 Examples are 'Terms of Service', 'Terms'. <!-- TODO list all examples -->
-    - This field will be used to overwrite the visible url on the tool detail page.
+    - This field will be used to overwrite the visible url on the project detail page.

 ##### Wiki, Docs and/or Demo